AndreasArvidsson/clippy/README.md

 ### MacOS

 On MacOS applications not downloaded from the app store gets tagged with a quarantine attribute.
 When you try to run the file you get a message that the file is damaged and can't be opened.
-To circumvent this you can run `xattr -c /Applications/Clippy.app`.
-Note that this is not recommended by Apple, but the only way to run the mac release at the moment.
-The other option would be to compile the source code yourself.
+Mac users needs to compile the source code themself for now.

 ## Talon user scripts